 Each campaign consists of ad sets where you can set your budget and schedule for each ad set.
 Here, you can also define your targeting, placement and bid settings at the ad set level.

-Each Ad set then contains one or more ads with different images, text, call-to-actions, links or videos aimed at the group targeted at ad-set level.
+Each Ad set then contains one or more ads with different images, text, call-to-actions, links or videos aimed at the group targeted at an ad-set level.

 1. Creating the campaign